-The southern eastern section has developed a scrub cover of gorse and hawthorn over relic dune, but work laid down in the 30 year Management Plan has meant that many of these areas are now being cleared to reveal a variety of native plans and flora.
+The south eastern section has developed a scrub cover of gorse and hawthorn over relic dune, but ongoing work has meant that many of these areas have been cleared to reveal a variety of native plants and flora.

 The Park is big enough for users to enjoy a sense of space as they walk around the different sections forming a variety of landscapes and habitats.
 The open dune is designated as an SLBI (Site of Local Biological Interest) for its vegetation and associated fauna.

-The Park has had a Warden based on site since 1995 who both patrols the Park and has been instrumental and involved in supervising and implementing the many improvements, facilities and structures we see in the Park today.
-In 1995 the Trust applied to The Heritage Lottery Fund and were successful in receiving a grant to replace the old and dilapidated railings around the Park.
+The Park has had a Warden based on site who both patrols the Park and has been instrumental and involved in supervising and implementing the many improvements, facilities and structures we see in the Park today.

 The Park remains, in perpetuity, a safe area for the members’ quiet enjoyment allowing them to walk in a variety of semi-natural landscapes.
 The vegetation reflects the coastal origins, comprising open dune, woodland and gorse scrub as an integral part of a patchwork of largely native habitats.
 The Park is within the Sefton Red Squirrel buffer zone, so the tree species are mostly small-seeded broadleaf, with some Scots pine content.
 The perimeter of the park is screened using trees and shrubs forming a link between the woodland blocks.